IndiaAce/IndiaAce/README.md

 ## About Me

 👋 Hi there!
-I'm **IndiaAce**, a **Detection Engineer** seeking to create cutting-edge detections and delve deep into all things cybersecurity.
-I blend threat hunting and attack simulation into a seamless CI/CD pipeline for detection creation.
-I play both offense and defense, ensuring a comprehensive approach to cybersecurity.
+I'm **IndiaAce**, a **Detection Engineer** with an interest in blending ML and Cybersecurity.

 ## My Projects

-### Autonomous Home Lab 🌐
+### ML Spotfiy Mood Predictor & Other Mood Related Things 🎧😊
-Currently, I'm working on transforming my home lab into a fully autonomous environment that:
+Currently, I'm working on a SpotiPy/sklearn project that will tell you your mood of your music with your recent listening history, or a given playlist:
-- **Simulates Attacks**: Automated scripts for realistic attack scenarios.
-I've thought about utilizing ChatGPT for this... still thinking...
+- **Mood of Selected Playlist**: Let's you input one of your playlists, and it will tell you the mood of it.
-- **Hunts Threats**: Advanced detection algorithms and threat intelligence integration.
+- **Weekly Mood Trend**: Analyzes the last week of most-played songs to identify the mood of those tracks.
+It will then tell you the mood.
-- **CI/CD Pipeline**: Continuous integration and deployment for seamless detection updates.
+- **Mood Variance Last 12 Months**: Comming soon...
+I hope.

 ### Machine Learning & NLP in Threat Defense 🤖
 Exploring the intersection of **Machine Learning** and **NLP** to enhance threat detection and hunting capabilities: